You will receive the prototype within 6 days. Contact us today to get started: WhatsApp: +86 13717165942 [email protected]

 Surface finishing alternatives vary between die casting and injection moulding.
 Products manufactured through die casting are manufactured.
 Have superior surface finishes that necessitate minimal post-processing.
 Meanwhile, parts created by injection moulding usually need more comprehensive surface finishing procedures to improve their visual appeal.

-Selecting a manufacturing method affects the surface finish quality of the final product, which in turn influences overall product excellence and customer satisfaction.
+Selecting a manufacturing method affects the surface finish quality of the final product.
+This, in turn, influences overall product excellence and customer satisfaction.

 Applications of Die Casting and Injection Moulding